Tag Archive for USB

 Seamless VirtualBox VM Application Windows on Ubuntu

-To do this, I needed to rid my system of all traces of the old version before 2.02 would install with a system reboot being needed before the process of installation fully completed.
-Then, I fired up a Windows XP virtual machine only for it to completely freeze.
-The hint as to the cause came when I opened up the VM’s settings for the following message to greet me:
+To accomplish this, I needed to rid my system of all traces of the old version before 2.02 would install, with a system reboot being needed before the process of installation fully completed.
+Then, I fired up a Windows XP virtual machine, only for it to completely freeze.
+The hint as to the cause came when I opened up the VM's settings for the following message to greet me:

 Could not load the Host USB Proxy Service (VERR_FILE_NOT_FOUND).
 The service might be not installed on the host computer.